Max Phipps

-Maxwell John Phipps (18 November 1939 – 6 August 2000) was an Australian actor, known for a number of roles in theatre, films and television during the 1960s until the end of the 1990s.
+Maxwell John Phipps (18 November 1939 – 6 August 2000) was an Australian actor, director and singer known for a number of roles in theatre, films and television during the 1960s until the end of the 1990s.

 Phipps' most notable roles included portraying Prime Minister Gough Whitlam in the six-hour television miniseries The Dismissal (1983).

-Life and career
+Biography

 Phipps was born in Dubbo and grew up in Parkes.

 He started his acting training in Sydney at the age of 21, at the Ensemble Theatre.
 There he appeared in such productions as Buffalo Skinner, Long Day's Journey into Night, Fortune and Men's Eyes, The Removalists and Rooted.
 In the Sydney Opera House's inaugural season he played Harry Bustle in What If You Died Tomorrow?.
 In London he reprised this role, as well as appearing in Don's Party.
 He played Dr Frank-N-Furter in The Rocky Horror Show in Melbourne in 1975–77.

 His most notable screen roles included Bernie Dump in The Miraculous Mellops, The Toadie in Mad Max 2 (1981), Prime Minister Gough Whitlam in the television mini-series The Dismissal (1983), Sir Frank Packer in True Believers (1988), and Queensland Police Commissioner Terry Lewis in the Four Corners TV documentary drama Police State (1989), which helped to bring about investigations into corruption within that state's police force and political system.
 He was nominated for an AFI award for his role in Stir (1980).
 Other films included The Cars That Ate Paris (1974), Thirst (1979), Nightmares (1980), Dead Easy (1982), The Return of Captain Invincible (1983), Savage Islands (1983), which was released in the United States as Nate and Hayes, Sky Pirates (1986) and What the Moon Saw (1990).
 He appeared as Detective Inspector Mcallister in the Inspector Morse episode "The Promised Land" in 1991, which was set in Australia.
 Phipps also played the role of Edward "Dinosaur" Spence in the first season of the short lived Australian television series "FIRE" (1995) set in Queensland.

-in the early to late 90s He also briefly worked on the ill-fated video game Wizardry: Stones of Arnhem at DirectSoft which was being contracted out to them by Sirtech.
+In the early to late 1990s he also briefly worked on the ill-fated video game Wizardry: Stones of Arnhem at DirectSoft which was being contracted out to them by Sirtech.

-Death

-He died from cancer in Sydney in August 2000, survived by his three siblings.
-He never married.
+Phipps died from cancer in Sydney, on 6 August 2000, at the age of 60.
+He never married and was survived by his three siblings.